IKOR-GmbH/sip-framework/docs/core.md

 ### Logging Translation

-Adds possibility to translate log messages
+Adds possibility to translate log messages.
+This is achieved by using a custom logging encoder, which is able to translate log messages.

 By default, translation service is not activated, thus in order to use it a logback.xml file should be provided in resources.
 In this file we can specify that the adapter uses a custom logging encoder, which provides translations.